Social-Trend/repo-social-trend/replit.md

 ## Recent Changes

+- July 4, 2025: **COMPLETED** Critical security fix - Resolved message cross-contamination vulnerability
+  - ✓ Fixed critical data privacy breach where users could see other users' messages
+  - ✓ Added authentication middleware to all conversation and message API endpoints
+  - ✓ Implemented proper user authorization checks for conversation access
+  - ✓ Added role-based filtering to ensure professionals only see their conversations
+  - ✓ Added email-based filtering to ensure organizers only see their conversations
+  - ✓ Secured message creation, retrieval, and conversation management endpoints
+  - ✓ Added proper access control validation before showing any conversation data

 - July 4, 2025: **COMPLETED** iPhone-style Messages navigation and inbox interface
   - ✓ Fixed Messages button to navigate to inbox instead of opening last conversation directly
   - ✓ Created clean iPhone-style conversation list with avatar, contact name, and preview